 The fund receives a penalty if it fails to meet the 90% asset criteria.
 In the absence of an external agency to approve the fund, private market fund managers undertake the task of managing the opportunity funds.

 Investors can extract eligible capital gains by selling assets such as stock, partnership interest, private business, or real estate.
-Furthermore, investors should invest their gains into the qualified opportunity fund within 180 days from the sale of the asset.
+Furthermore, investors should invest their gains into the qualified opportunity fund within 180 days of the sale of the asset.
 The investors can also put their non-qualified gains into the opportunity funds.

 However, this capital will be treated as a separate investment and will not be conferred similar tax incentives.